Crew Module Atmospheric Re-entry Experiment: Mission description

 After recovery the module was brought to Chennai on 22 December 2014, from where it will be sent to the Satish Dhawan Space Centre for preliminary processing.
-The module will then be sent to Vikram Sarabhai Space Centre for further study and analysis.
+The module will then be sent to the Vikram Sarabhai Space Centre for further study and analysis.

 Telemetry from ISRO

-Doordarshan's telecast of the GSLV Mk.III LVM3-X ascent and CARE module's ballistic descent showed screen displays of the following telemetry:
+Doordarshan's telecast of the LVM3 LVM3-X ascent and CARE module's ballistic descent showed screen displays of the following telemetry: